-For anchoring treatment, remove PBS from the immune-stained cells and add 250 microliters of anchoring buffer per well directly onto the glass cover slip.
-Incubate the plate for 3 hours at room temperature [1].
-Keep the substrate in the dark using a box [2].
+For anchoring treatment, remove PBS from the immune-stained cells [1]. and add 250 microliters of anchoring buffer per well directly onto the glass cover slip.
+Incubate the plate for 3 hours at room temperature [2].
+Keep the substrate in the dark using a box [3].
 Videographer: This step is difficult!

+Talent removing PBS.

-Talent removing PBS and adding anchoring buffer to a well.
+Talent adding anchoring buffer to a well.

 Talent putting the substrate in a box.